Senior Clinical Trial Monitor

 - Oversees activities of site personnel over whom there is no direct authority.

 - Motivates/influences the site to meet study objectives, including enrolment and retention goals.
 Demonstrates flexibility and adaptability when communicating with different stakeholders utilizing the most appropriate communication method

 - Anticipates, identifies, and proactively supports the site in resolving issues as they occur.
-Appropriately documents and promptly escalates severe or persistent outstanding issues to management and the project team.
-Initiates, recommends, documents and communicates corrective actions as needed and follows up to ensure corrective/preventive actions based on root cause analysis are implemented
+Appropriately documents and promptly escalates severe or outstanding persistent problems to management and the project team.
+Initiates, recommends, records, communicates corrective actions as needed, and follows up to ensure corrective/preventive measures based on root cause analysis are implemented.

 - Involvement in Regulatory Compliance audit/inspection process, as needed.
 This includes the development and implementation of site corrective and preventive actions.

 - Prepares and submits written reports, both monitoring and administrative, in a timely, accurate, concise, professional, and objective manner